Is It Atopic Dermatitis or Is It a Fungus?

 Is atopic dermatitis caused by fungus?

-How is atopic dermatitis diagnosed?
+How is eczema diagnosed?

 What causes atopic dermatitis?

-Preventing eczema flare ups
+Preventing eczema flare-ups

 Bleach baths